PFIX - Simplify Interest Rate Hedge ETF

 - What is PFIX?

 - PFIX is the ticker symbol for Simplify Interest Rate Hedge ETF, an listed exchange-traded fund.
-The Simplify Interest Rate Hedge ETF (PFIX) seeks to hedge interest rate movements arising from rising long-term interest rates and to benefit from market stress when fixed income volatility increases.
-The fund holds a large position in over-the-counter (OTC) interest rate options intended to provide a direct and transparent convex exposure to large upward moves in interest rates and interest rate volatility.
+The Simplify Interest Rate Hedge ETF (PFIX) is designed to mitigate the impact of ascending long-term interest rates and capitalize on periods of elevated market stress characterized by increased fixed income volatility.
+The fund achieves this by holding substantial positions in over-the-counter (OTC) interest rate options.
 Listed on AMEX.
 PFIX is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the PFIX options snapshot look like today?